John Allan Namu: What Keeps me going

 How did you find yourself in the world of journalism?

 It was by choice.
-It is what I felt I needed to do because I realised I loved telling stories.
+It is what I felt I needed to do because I realised that I loved telling stories.
 Originally though I wanted to be a lawyer; partly because of some injustices I witnessed growing up and I wanted to participate in making them right.
 The decision to go the journalism way was inspired in a similar manner because I could do stories to bring out the truth to the public.
-I am a better story-teller than the lawyer I never became.
+I am a better story-teller than a lawyer.

 Why particularly investigative arm of journalism?

 As a new entrant in this field, I did news features.
 The good thing about news features is that they humanise topics.
 I felt I could delve deeper with my skills and at that time my colleague Moha (Jicho Pevu’s Mohamed Ali) catalysed my transformation into being an investigative journalist.
 His projects were already underway and we partnered to make well -researched and factual stories.
 My objective was (and still is) to tell Kenyans what goes on behind their backs.
 I felt it was important that they know.